helium/HIP/XX-Response-Time-Windows-for-Witness-Rewarding.md

 # Summary

-Currently the Proof-of-Coverage Oracles rewards the 14 first hotspots reporting a witness.
+Currently the Proof-of-Coverage Oracles rewards the 14 first hotspots (eq *default_max_witnesses_per_poc* ) reporting a witness.
 This rewards the fastest hotspots, incentivizing fiber backhauls and specific hardware models that happen to be able to produce fast signatures.
 The result is that the same hotspots are selected, making others unviable even if they provide unique and useful coverage for the network.
-In other words, punishes hotspots for falling short of millisecond optimizations when the LoRaWAN protocol functions to the order of seconds.
+In other words, punishes hotspots for falling short of millisecond optimizations when the LoRaWAN protocol functions to the order of seconds - [see also](#rewarded-hotspots-for-witnesses).
 A hotspot’s utility in providing LoRaWAN coverage is based on measuring “good enough” response times, not absolute fastest as absolute speeds provides no marginal utility, Uplink does not have a particular time-window, donwlink time windows is up to 2 seconds, Join process up to 6 seconds.

 Since HIP-83, changing the way hotspot are selected, we see an acceleration of [hotspots not participating to PoC anymore](#network-hotspot-loss-acceleration) conducting to network size reduction.